Which European Airlines Allow Dogs in the Cabin in 2023?

 A Spanish airline primarily flying out of Palma de Mallorca Airport and Milan Airports, Albastar permits the transport of pets in the cabin.

 There is a maximum weight of 8kg, including the carrier, which must not exceed 45 x 35 x 25cm in size.
-A pet fee of €80 is charged per route.
+A pet fee of €80 is charged per route and there is a strict maximum of three pets per flight.

 Click here for the full pet policy.